 - Whining or whimpering when touched.

-How Arthritis Affects Your Dog
+The Impact of Arthritis on Your Dog

 Steps to Help Your Dog With Arthritis